 The other day, romping through the living room, stuffed kitty under one arm, you stopped and, raising your little chin like Nero, declared: “I am the special one!”
 Floppy blond hair, brown eyes wide.
 A pint sized superhero, minus the cape.
 It should have been funny.
 It was funny.
 Your dad and I both laughed.

-Why then, moments later, did I feel such tightness in my chest?
+Why, then, do I now feel this tightness in my chest?
 Why this confusion of possessiveness and misgiving?
 Why this sense of dread?
 You are always bringing home words, songs and habits (good and bad) from preschool.
-And really, shouldn’t every four-year-old of every race, religion, ethnicity, and gender, in every country have the divine right to stand among loved ones and declare with the confidence of the chosen: “I am the special one!”
+And really, shouldn’t every four-year-old of every race, religion, ethnicity, and gender have the divine right to stand among loved ones and declare with the confidence of the chosen: “I am the special one!”
 It’s natural, glorious in fact, to live for a time in the embrace of this misconception.
 You will learn better soon enough.

-You are you are a special one.
+But that’s not true, is it?
+Not all children are forced to learn better, or soon enough.
+And that’s what’s bothering me, Joe.
+Why I’m still awake, trying to find the right words for this truth: that you are a special one.
 You will always be my special one.
 But, Joe, you are not the special one.
 This one word difference makes a great deal of difference.
 I’ll try to explain.

 Not true, Joe!
 This is a lie and a dangerous one.
-This is the lie that put the Orange Man in the White House.
+This is the same lie that put the Orange Man in the White House.
 It is a lie that would have you view other people as mere allies or obstacles to a success measured in trophies, power and popularity.
-It is a lie that requires otherwise good people to remain (at thirty, forty, sixty) as deluded about their own relative worth as you at age four.
-It requires them to believe they earned the advantages they were born into, and that those not born with the same advantages—or the same religion, ethnicity, nationality or gender --deserve less regard.
-They are good people, Joe.
-They love their kids, and support all kinds of causes.
+It is a lie that requires otherwise good people to remain - at thirty, forty, sixty - as deluded about their own relative worth as you at age four.
+It requires them to believe they earned the advantages they were born into, and that those not born with the same advantages—or the same religion, ethnicity, nationality or gender - deserve less regard.
+They are good people, Joe, good citizens anyway.
+They love their kids, subscribe to the right magazines and support good causes.
 Yet in the privacy of their own homes, they turn the channel rather than witness another brown mother weeping over another dead son.

 And that scares me.
 That’s why I’m writing.
 Not to diminish you or to strip you of childish fantasy.
 I write to make you aware of the fantasy, and to tell you that your worth does not depend on other people being worth less than you.
 Strive to be one of, not one above.
 Learn to serve others in humble and deliberate ways.
-Accept help with the gratitude and grace.
-Recognize your privilege, but reject the notion that your race, religion, or gender entitles you to anything more than a place at the table, with everyone else.
+Accept help with gratitude and grace, and reject the notion that your race, religion, sexuality, or gender entitles you to anything more than a place at the table, with everyone else.